ricardokleinklein/ricardokleinklein.github.io/_posts/2017-11-16-Attention-is-all-you-need.md

 # The Transformer architecture

 Very much alike most NMT models, Transformer is based on an **encoder-decoder structure**[^9].
-The difference between it and any other model is that Transformed is entirely based on attention mechanisms and point-wise, fully connected layers for both the encoder and the decoder.
+The difference between it and any other model is that Transformer is entirely based on attention mechanisms and point-wise, fully connected layers for both the encoder and the decoder.
 Both modules are thus cheaper in computational terms than any other competitor with similar test scores.

 Next is a figure from the paper, showing the whole model.
 We'll go through it piece by piece.